OctopusDeploy/docs/docs/deployment-process/configuration-features/substitute-variables-in-files.md

 You can perform very complex transformations in any kind of file using this feature.
 We also have features tailored to [XML configuration files](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) and [JSON configuration files](/docs/deployment-process/configuration-features/json-configuration-variables-feature.md).
 :::

-## How to Substitute Variables in a File
+## How to substitute variables in a file

 The following example shows you how to use the Substitute Variables in Files feature to provide a different login form to the different environments you're deploying to.
 In this example, we're deploying to a **Test** and **Production** environment.